 - Frequent physical complaints such as fatigue, stomach ache, and headache.

-Children with the signs and symptoms of mood disorders require evaluation by pediatric psychiatrists, and immediate medical attention is recommended for children who express suicidal ideas and thoughts.
+Children with the signs and symptoms of mood disorders require evaluation by a qualified mental health professional, and immediate medical attention is recommended for children who express suicidal ideas and thoughts.

 Types Of Mood Disorders In Children